Thursday, 2/25/22, Wellspan-Philhaven via Zoom

 As a result of participating in this workshop, therapists will be able to:

-- Recognize when to use an enactment in sessions and how to set it up so the family engages with one another in a new way
+- Recognize when to use an enactment in sessions and how to set it up to be effective

 Frequently Asked Questions